-- (a) Floor Distributor Topology - (i) The floor distributor topology represents the reference configuration.
+- a.
+The floor distributor topology represents the reference configuration.
 It is the preferred solution for MBU.
-A floor distributor is installed in each floor of the building.
-Each Unit Distributor connects directly to the floor distributor that is connected to the Building Distribution Frame. - (ii) The floor distributor topology is normally used for buildings with more than 10 Units as it limits cable lengths and capacity in the riser area. - (iii) The floor distributors allow for higher flexibility of the In-building Physical Infrastructure.
-Further, this configuration potentially reduces the length of the cables as connections between floor distributors are possible.
-On the other hand, it requires additional investments for infrastructure elements (floor distributors).
-Further, floor distributors represent a potential source of faults. - (iv)Figure 13 below shows the access schematic diagram for floor distributor topology configuration for In-building Physical Infrastructure
+A Floor Distributor is installed in each floor of the building.
+Each Unit Distributor connects directly to the Floor Distributor that is connected to the Building Distribution Frame. - b.
+The Floor Distributor topology is normally used for buildings with more than 10 Units as it limits cable lengths and capacity in the riser area. - c.
+The Floor Distributors allow for higher flexibility of the In-building Physical Infrastructure.
+Further, this configuration potentially reduces the length of the cables as connections between Floor Distributors are possible.
+On the other hand, it requires additional investments for infrastructure elements (Floor Distributors).
+Further, Floor Distributors represent a potential source of faults. - d.
+The following figure shows the access schematic diagram for Floor distributor topology configuration for In-building Physical Infrastructure